rosenpin/always-on-amoled/README.md

 https://github.com/rosenpin/AlwaysOnDisplayAmoled/issues).
 If you don't see your issue (or you aren't sure) feel free to [submit it!](https://github.com/rosenpin/AlwaysOnDisplayAmoled/issues/new)

+### Translation

+I created a translation program for the app.
+If you can and want to contribute, you can do it [right here](https://snapchatgeofilters.oneskyapp.com/collaboration/project/158837) :)

 ## Licensing

 Always On Display is licensed under the [GNU v3 Public License.](license.txt)